Lunana: A Yak in the Classroom: Plot

-Ugyen has completed four of his five mandatory years of training as a teacher for the government.
-However, he does not enjoy teaching and wishes to move to Australia to become a singer.
+Ugyen lives in Thimphu with his grandmother.
+He has completed four of his five mandatory years of training as a government teacher.
+However, he does not enjoy teaching and dreams of moving to Australia to become a singer.
 When he is assigned to teach in the remote mountain village of Lunana, he considers quitting his job, but his grandmother urges him to complete his teaching assignment.
 He decides to take it and leaves the city.

-Ugyen meets Michen, a village guide who leads him up the perilous path to Lunana.
-The villagers are excited by his arrival, but Ugyen, appalled by the poor conditions of the village, admits regret at coming and asks to be taken back.
+Ugyen meets Michen, a village guide who leads him up the six-day-long path to Lunana, a village with a population of 56 people, 4800 meters above sea level.
+The villagers are excited by his arrival, but Ugyen, appalled by the poor conditions of the village, expresses his regret at coming and asks to be taken back.
 Asha, the village leader, informs him that the mules need time to rest and he can take Ugyen back in a few days.
 The next morning, Ugyen is awoken by Pem Zam, the class captain, who tells him the children are waiting for him in the classroom.
-Ugyen is taken aback by their affection for him, as the children believe teachers have the ability to “guide one to the right path.”
+Ugyen is taken aback by their affection for him, as the children believe teachers have the ability to “touch the future”.
 He decides to stay and teach for the remainder of the year.

-Ugyen returns the next day better prepared to teach, and improvises a solution to the lack of a blackboard by writing directly on the wall with charcoal.
+Ugyen returns the next day better prepared to teach and improvises a solution to the lack of a blackboard by writing directly on the wall with charcoal.
 Michen later constructs a makeshift blackboard for him.
-Ugyen slowly makes improvements to the classroom, including sacrificing the paper covering his windows when the children run out of writing material.
-He quickly becomes a favorite of the children, performing songs on his guitar and teaching them math, English and Dzongkha.
+Ugyen slowly makes improvements to the classroom, including sacrificing the paper covering his windows when the children quickly run out of scarce writing material.
+Asha suggests that the teacher may have been a yak in a past life, as yaks are prized in the community.
+Ugyen quickly becomes a favorite of the children, performing songs on his guitar and teaching them maths, English, and Dzongkha.
 They are sad when they learn that Ugyen plans to leave when winter comes and will not return.